 How Dual Registration Used To Be

-For nearly 30 years, immigration lawyers registered in Australia who wished to provide immigration assistance were subject to the regulatory framework of OMARA, in addition to being subject to extensive legal education, training and ethical standards.
+For nearly 30 years, lawyers registered in Australia who wished to provide immigration assistance were subject to the regulatory framework of OMARA, in addition to being subject to extensive legal education, training and ethical standards.

 Many from the legal fraternity resisted the regulation from OMARA due to the unnecessary double regulation, burdensome extra cost to maintain their MARA registrations and more pertinently, limiting the resources available to vulnerable groups in need of migration advice.